cerbero90/enum/README.md

 * [Elaborating cases](#elaborating-cases)
 * [Cases collection](#cases-collection)

-To supercharge our enums with all functionalities provided by this package, we can simply use the `Enumerates` trait in both pure enums and backed enums:
+To supercharge our enums with the features provided by this package, we can let our enums use the `Enumerates` trait:

 ```php
 use Cerbero\Enum\Concerns\Enumerates;